wangxiaolialina/Swapify/README.md

 ### Background Info:
 Fast fashion is prevalent in our society.
 Trendy clothes are quickly manufactured in countries where workers are not paid a fair wage and work in terrible conditions.
-It is then sold to consumers, who wear the garment until it is out of style and they discard/donate it.
+It is then sold to consumers, who wear the garment until it is out of style or of use and they will discard it.
 We want to intercept the life cycle of a piece of clothing or shoe and give it a new owner.
-Another person's trash is another person's treasure.
+One person's trash is another person's treasure.

 ## Screenshots of Application: